High Performance MySQL, 4th Edition

 - Queuing

-- Sharding
+- Scaling Writes with Sharding

 - Summary